-We have audited the financial statements of Better Cotton Initiative, Geneva which comprise statement of financial position as at March 31, 2024, the statement of operations, cash flow statement, statement of changes in funds and capital for the year from March 31, 2023 to March 31, 2024, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Better Cotton Initiative, Geneva which comprise the consolidated statement of financial position as at March 31, 2024, the consolidated statement of operations, the consolidated cash flow statement, the consolidated statement of changes in funds and capital for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position as at March 31, 2024, and of its statement of operations, the cash flows and the changes in funds and capital for the year then ended in accordance with Swiss GAAP FER, comply with Swiss law and Association's statutes.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position as at March 31, 2024, and of its statement of operations, the cash flows and the changes in funds and capital for the period then ended in accordance with Swiss GAAP FER and comply with Swiss law.